Weldon Spring, MO

 MCL Injury Weldon Spring, MO | Athletic Training | Sports Training | Physical Therapy Near Weldon Spring

-An MCL injury is scary and anxiety-inducing at first, especially if you’re used to being physically active, but there’s no reason it has to put you on the sideline forever.
-We know our clients trust us with their recovery, so the treatment method we plan for you will be safe and backed by evidence.
-We also strongly believe in patient education so you can stay as healthy and active as possible.
+An MCL injury can be painful and frightening, especially if you’re used to being physically active, but there’s no reason it has to put you on the sideline forever.
+We know you place a lot of trust in your physical therapists, so the treatment method we plan for you will be safe and backed by evidence.
+As part of our program, we’ll educate you on your injury and the structures of the knee so you can stay as healthy and active as possible.
 For meaningful and lasting recovery from your MCL injury in Weldon Spring, MO, call the location nearest you and request an appointment online.

 Services Offered